kostamilorava/ultimate-backup-server/README.md

 This project aims to resolve issue that every company / developer has - Backups.
 I was not able to find backup solution that fits all my needs, so I decided to build it myself.

-I am currently using this app actively, to back up multiple sources securely and want to share it with you.

 By its nature, project is really simple but solves complex problems.
 It uses one of Spatie's packages, that was paid some time ago, and now it's free (thanks, Spatie, for this!).